roam-qgis/Roam/README.rst

 -------------
 - Latest development QGIS Version (this is due to bug fixes in master)
 - nose and mock (for Python tests)
+- Qt Designer (for form building)
+- Something to install it on (some kind of fancy tablet PC) If you want SQL Server syncing support
 - MS SQL Server 2008 (express or greater)
 - .NET 3.5 (or greater)
 - Microsoft Sync Framework
-- Qt Designer (for form building)
-- Something to install it on (some kind of fancy tablet PC)

 Syncing
 --------------